Avoiding downtime in migrations

 note

-Rails ignores sending the default values to PostgreSQL when writing records.
+Rails ignores sending the default values to PostgreSQL when inserting records, if the partial_inserts config has been enabled.
 It leaves this task to the database.
 When migrations change the default values of the columns, the running application is unaware of this change due to the schema cache.
 The application is then under the risk of accidentally writing wrong data to the database, especially when deploying the new version of the code long after we run database migrations.

 If running code ever explicitly writes the old default value of a column, you must follow a multi-step process to prevent Rails replacing the old default with the new default in INSERT queries that explicitly specify the old default.